> Skip repeated content

 Interim Chief, Endocrine Service, Hospital for Special Surgery

-Director of Research, Metabolic Bone Service, Hospital for Special Surgery
+Director of Research, Division of Endocrinology and Metabolic Bone, Hospital for Special Surgery

 Associate Research Scientist, Hospital for Special Surgery